tweedegolf/irma-chat/README.md

 ## Tests

-The are functional tests for the main parts of this application.
+There are functional tests for the main parts of this application.
-You can run them uzing `cargo test`.
+You can run them using `cargo test`.
 Make sure you have generated the JWT keys and configured all settings using the environment or a `.env` file.